Spotting Before Your Period? Here Are 15 Potential Causes

 Implantation bleeding doesn’t endanger your unborn child.
-If you are certain of your pregnancy and experience a heavy period instead of spots, seek medical advice from a professional.
+However, if you are pregnant and experience a heavy period instead of spotting, seek medical advice from a professional.

 6. Cervical Cancer

-Cervical cancer can cause vaginal bleeding between periods, even after your menopause stage.
-Also, cervical cancer can cause brown spotting.
-Besides spotting, you may also notice irregular discharge.
-This discharge can smell unpleasant, and look watery or blood tainted.
+Cervical cancer can cause vaginal bleeding between periods, even after menopause.
+In addition, cervical cancer can cause brown spotting and irregular discharge that smells unpleasant, and looks watery or blood-tainted.

-Polycystic ovary syndrome (PCOS) makes the body produce excess levels of the androgen hormone, including testosterone.
-Also, this causes irregular periods.
-In some cases, if you have PCOS you may not ovulate regularly or at all.
+Polycystic ovarian syndrome (PCOS) results from excess levels of male sex hormones, called androgens.
+High androgens can also cause irregular periods.
+In some cases, if you have PCOS, you may not ovulate regularly or at all.
 With a lack of regular ovulation, spotting may occur between periods.

 Symptoms of PCOS also include: